Client

 Optional: If you prefer a different scheduling method, disable the timer unit and configure the scheduler of your choice:

-to see what might be missing to start the unit.
+to see what might be missing to successfully run the program.

 As with the server component pullconf is configured via environment variables.
 As you can see in the systemd unit file the unit reads environment variables from /etc/pullconf/environment